microsoft/AL-Go/Scenarios/SetupPowerPlatform.md

 ## Authentication Context

-The authentication context specifies how the GitHub Environment you have created authenticates against your Power Platform and Business Central environment.
-You can use UserName/Password to create the authentication context or create a service principal and use a client secret to connect (see a guide [Here](./SetupServicePrincipal.md)).
+The authentication context specifies how the GitHub Environment you have created authenticates against your Power Platform and Business Central environments.
+You can use UserName/Password to create the authentication context or create a service principal account and use a client secret to connect (see a [Setting up service principal](./SetupServicePrincipal.md) for detailed steps).

 <br>